-Age-related Macular Degeneration (AMD) is a chronic irreversible medical condition that results in vision loss in the centre of the visual field (the macula) because of damage to the retina.
+Age-related Macular Degeneration (AMD) is one of the leading causes of blindness affecting those 50 years or older.
+AMD is a chronic eye condition that often results in vision loss in the centre of the visual field because of damage to the macula (the central part of the retina).
+Some of this vision loss may be permanent or irreversible.

 Normal Vision